cmp-202/ssh2shell/README.md

 Requirements:
 ------------
-The class expects an object with following structure to be passed to its constructor:
+The class expects an object with the following structure to be passed to its constructor:
 ```
 sshObj = {
   server:             {